suxue/qemu-usb-avrk/README.md

     watch 'xxd avrk0'

 to inspect their contents.
-The first 16bytes are the keys, then the input buffer, then output buffer, then 1 byte for led status, then 1 byte for led flashing status.
+The first 16 bytes are the keys, then the input buffer, then output buffer, then 1 byte for led status, then 1 byte for led flashing status.
 You can also refer to the definition of `AvrkDeviceState` in `hw/usb/dev-avrkrypt.c`.

-In the qemu telnet monitor, you can hotplug these devices as well, type
+Moreover, in the qemu telnet monitor, you can hotplug these devices.

-    device_del usb-avrk1
++ remove the 2nd device: `device_del usb-avrk1`.

-To remove the second device, type
++ reconnect the 2nd device: `device_add usb-avrk,id=usb-avrk1,filename=avrk1`.

-    device_add usb-avrk,id=usb-avrk1,filename=avrk1
+## Todo

-To reconnect it.
+The echo request is not implemented yet.